Should I buy a manual or automatic car?

 The biggest difference when compared to an automatic is the fact that you have an extra pedal (the clutch), therefore your left leg and left hand are responsible for making the car operate, whilst in an automatic, your left leg is made redundant in operating the car.

 Some cars even suit a manual gearbox better due to their characteristics, power, and size.
 Examples include the Porsche Cayman, BMW M2, Ford Fiesta ST and Hyundai i30 N. All of these cars are celebrated as being focused drivers' cars where the manual operation of the gearbox adds to the enjoyment of the driving experience.

 Pros and cons of manual cars

 - High engagement

-- Less expensive than an auto
+- Less expensive than an automatic

 Cons of a manual:

-- Can be annoying in stop-start traffic
+- Can be a hassle in stop-start traffic

 - More work and concentration needed in the drive